Answering 24/7 276-623-0808

 • Nerve conduction studies and other specialized tests

 As CRPS workers compensation settlement attorneys with decades of legal experience, we regularly collaborate with medical experts specializing in CRPS diagnosis and treatment.
-This partnership allows us to build robust cases that maximize the potential compensation for our clients, addressing their current and future medical and financial needs comprehensively.
+This partnership allows us to build robust cases that maximize the potential compensation for our clients, addressing your current and future medical bills and financial needs comprehensively.

 While the precise cause of CRPS remains unclear, medical research indicates it commonly arises after specific types of trauma or prolonged immobility associated with workplace injuries.
 Frequent triggers include: